getpatchwork/patchwork/docs/deployment/installation.rst

 For the purpose of this guide, we will assume an **Ubuntu 18.04** host: commands, package names and/or package versions will likely change if using a different distro or release.
 Similarly, usage of different package versions to the ones suggested may require slightly different configuration.
-For example, this guide describes configuration with **Python 3** and using Python 2 will require different packages and some minor changes to configuration files.

 Before beginning, you should update and restart this system: